Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 The permissions apply to actions using Transact-SQL, Management Studio (dialog boxes and wizard), or PowerShell.

-The two VIEW permissions are required when selecting encrypted columns, even if the user does not have permission to decrypt the columns.
+The two VIEW permissions are required when selecting encrypted columns, even if the user doesn't have permission to decrypt the columns.

 In SQL Server, both VIEW permissions are granted by default to the